Murder of Maria Ridulph: Reopening of the case

 Janet's sisters Katherine and Jeanne told investigators of their suspicions, and Jeanne said that John had molested her as a child and other young girls.
 Another woman alleged that John Tessier had given her a piggyback ride as a child and refused to put her down until her father intervened.
-State police investigators reviewed evidence and developed a new timeline under which Tessier could have kidnapped Maria and driven to Rockford in time to make a telephone call at 6:57p.m. and meet with recruiting officers at 7:15p.m.
-Under this new timeline, they determined that Maria would have been kidnapped no later than 6:20p.m.
-The police search for Maria was underway by 7:00p.m. according to Katherine, who said she had returned home from a party at 7:00p.m. to find the search in progress.
+State police investigators reviewed evidence and developed a new timeline under which Tessier could have kidnapped Maria and driven to Rockford in time to make a telephone call at 6:57 p.m. and meet with recruiting officers at 7:15 p.m.
+Under this new timeline, they determined that Maria would have been kidnapped no later than 6:20 p.m.
+The police search for Maria was underway by 7:00 p.m. according to Katherine, who said she had returned home from a party at 7:00 p.m. to find the search in progress.

 The unused military-issued train ticket from Rockford to Chicago that was not used as evidence against Jack McCullough at his 2012 murder trial.

 Hoping to have Kathy Chapman (née Sigman) review a photographic lineup, police took five pictures from the 1957 Sycamore High School yearbook, but John Tessier's picture was not in the yearbook as he had been expelled.
 Police obtained a contemporary photo of him from his former girlfriend, which differed from the yearbook photos in that Tessier was wearing an open collar rather than a suit and the background was dark rather than light.
 Chapman identified the picture of Tessier.

 Along with the picture, Tessier's former girlfriend provided an unused, military-issued train ticket from Rockford to Chicago dated December 1957.
 The investigators took this to suggest that contrary to Tessier's alibi, Tessier had not taken the train on his trip to Chicago and had instead driven his car there, meaning that he could have driven back to Sycamore in the afternoon on December 3, kidnapped Maria, and driven to Rockford.
 The police located a high school friend of Tessier's who recalled seeing Tessier's distinctively painted car in Sycamore that afternoon and said that Tessier did not let anyone else drive his car.

 In July 2011 the Seattle Police Department, which had joined with the Illinois State Police in the investigation, brought McCullough in for questioning using a professional interrogator due to McCullough's law enforcement experience.
 At first, McCullough spoke calmly and cooperated, but when faced with questions about the murder of Maria Ridulph and his whereabouts on the night of the crime, he became evasive and aggressive.
 After McCullough refused to answer any more questions, he was arrested for the kidnapping and murder of Maria Ridulph and extradited to Illinois.